quentincloudsnow/automationcenter/AutomationCenter.md

 ## Goal

-In this exercise you will gain understanding of ServiceNow's Automation Center offering to help drive the various activities normally managed by Automation CoE (Center of Excelence).
+In this exercise you will gain understanding of ServiceNow's Automation Center offering to help drive the various activities normally managed by Automation CoE (Center of Excellence).
 You will see how process owners can submit request for automation, and how an Automation CoE team can use **Automation Center** to track, drive, coordinate and reports on all automation activities related to an automation request wether or not the automation is performed on the ServiceNow platform or not.

 For our particular use case, the Process Owner who owns the **Setup Direct Deposit** process from Payroll has identified some bottlenecks in the process (Using Process Optimization on ServiceNow - Process Mining capability).
 In this Lab we will see how the Process Owner can submit an Automation Request to the Automation CoE (In an attempt to drive efficiency by automating manual tasks), then we will see how an Automation CoE team can use Automation Center to review, and work on the Automation Request as well as managing and tracking all the activities related to building the automation for that request.